willardshikami/projects/README.md

 Fear of God is a website for a clothing brand

 **Features**
-One-page website
 NavBar Links:
  1. Home
- 2. About us
+ 2. Shop Women
- 3. Portfolio
+ 3. Shop Men
- 4. Contact us
+ 4. Contact
+ 5. About

 **Tools**
 Foundation6 HTML & CSS.